 All of these play an integral part in the overall success of SEO within a larger organization.

-Reporting on key performance improvements can be a bit tricky since it doesn’t directly relate to revenue.
+Reporting on key performance improvements can be a bit tricky because it doesn’t directly relate to revenue.

-However, by determining a solid strategy you can show improvements in efficiency and overall growth from SEO that will affect the bottom line.
+However, by having a solid strategy, you can show improvements in efficiency and overall growth from SEO that will affect the bottom line.